 Customers are what your business is all about.
-Seriously: Without customers you simply don't have a business.
-And yet, often the task of finding new customers and encouraging repeat ones falls through the cracks as business owners struggle with completing the jobs they already have, plus the accompanying paperwork.
+Without customers, you simply don't have a business.
+And yet, often the task of finding new customers and encouraging repeat ones can fall through the cracks as business owners struggle with completing the jobs they already have, plus organising the accompanying paperwork.

 Figuring out your pain points may have been a—well, a painful practice.
-However, it will help make the actual process of going digital much easier.
-Here are the next steps.
+However, it will help make the actual process of going digital much easier!
+No pain, no gain, right?

-If your businesses is 100% paper-based, start simple with choosing devices for your engineers to use in the field.
+If your businesses is 100% paper-based, start to digitalise slowly but surely by choosing devices for your engineers to use in the field.
 'Even giving them a mobile device where they can just email things out at a basic level lets a business go digital without really implementing a digital solution.'
-For bonus points, set your engineers up with some simple apps that will help them work more efficiently.
+For bonus points, consider setting your engineers up with some simple apps that will help them work more efficiently.

-Of course, choosing and using devises sounds simple, but it can be a major hassle once you're faces with dozens of smartphone choices and thousands of apps.
-Here are three articles that can help cut through the confusion:
+Of course, choosing and using devices sounds simple, but it can be a major hassle when you're faced with literally hundreds of mobile phones, tablets, or computers to choose from.
+Thankfully, our Product Blog has three articles that can help cut through that confusion:

-Once your business is set up with mobile devices and the other basic tech you need to start going digital, search online for solutions for your particular pain points.
+Once your business is set up with mobile devices and other basic tech, you need to start going digital and search online for solutions for your particular pain points.
 For example:

 If your pain point is: Getting jobs is always a slog.

 Try this: Find software and apps that help you attract and retain customers.
-For example, Commusoft lets you send automated service reminders so customers come back when it's time for regular maintenance, and also gives you the option to send follow-up messages to customers to make sure they're happy with their service and to request reviews.
-Also, you can use email marketing services like MailChimp (which integrates with Commusoft, by the way) to send newsletters, helpful information, and special offers to your customers and prospects.
+For example, Commusoft lets you send automated service reminders so customers come back when it's time for regular maintenance.
+Additionally, it also gives you the option to send follow-up messages to customers to make sure they're happy with their service and even request reviews.
+Also, you can use email marketing services like MailChimp (which integrates with Commusoft as well) to send newsletters, helpful information, and special offers to your customers and prospects.

-If your pain point is: Your office staff has to do double data entry or Your office staff makes data errors.
+If your pain point is: Your office staff has to do double data entry or your office staff make data errors.

 If your pain point is: Paperwork disappears into the void.

-These are just a few examples, but whatever your paint point is, we guarantee there's a digital solution for it.
-Search online, ask your business colleagues, or talk to the digital solution companies themselves to find the ones that are right for you, and to figure out how to implement them.
+These are just a few examples, but whatever your paint point is: we guarantee there's a digital solution for it.
+In fact...

-We talked earlier about how going digital can help you do jobs more efficiently, reduce costs, and build trust among your customer base.
+We talked earlier about how going digital can help you do jobs more efficiently, reduce costs, and build trust amongst your customer base.
 Now that you have all these shiny new digital tools, show them off to your customers to score all those great benefits.
 'Tell your customers that you can now do X, Y, and Z because you're using the most innovative technology', suggests Garrett.
 'Show them how the new digital solution actually adds to the results, or to the value the customer gets.'
-(Don't forget you can use digital technology—like an email marketing service or social media—to brag about your new digital technology.)
+(Don't forget you can use digital technology—like an email marketing service, online blog *wink, wink, nudge, nudge*, or social media—to brag about your new digital technology, too)!

 Integrating two or more apps can ramp up the power of your digital solutions.
-For example, Zapier is a freemium service that lets you create 'zaps' linking together two or more apps to create the automated workflows you want.
-For example, you can set up a zap so that when you receive an attachment to your Gmail account, it's automatically copied to your Dropbox and then you get a notification in Slack.
+For example, Zapier is a freemium service that lets you create 'zaps' that link together two or more apps to create the automated workflows you want.
+You can set up a zap so that when you receive an attachment to your Gmail account.
+This is automatically copied to your Dropbox and then you get a notification in Slack.

-We have even more good news for you now that you’re a digital devotee: naturalForms now integrates with Commusoft, so you can link your naturalForms templates to your Commusoft application.
-We include industry-standard certificates in the Commusoft app, but sometimes you may want to use unique forms that we don’t offer.
-That’s where this integration comes in: Create the digital forms you need on naturalForms, and you can pull your Commusoft customer details through to the naturalForms document and save the file as a PDF against a job.
+Now that you’re a digital devotee, we have even more good news for you: naturalForms integrates with Commusoft, so you can link your naturalForms templates to your Commusoft application.
+We also include industry-standard certificates in the Commusoft app, but we understand that sometimes you may want to use unique forms that we don’t offer.
+That’s where this integration comes in: create the digital forms you need on naturalForms, and you can pull your Commusoft customer details through to the naturalForms document and save the file as a PDF against a job.

-Read more about the integration here, or register for our upcoming webinar on how the Commusoft and naturalForms integration can help you by clicking below.
-Hope to see you there!
+Read more about the integration here, or view our webinar on how the Commusoft and naturalForms integration can help you, by clicking below.